joniesco/GetStock/README.md

 # GetStock
-GetStock is a free stock screener.
+GetStock is a free myStock screener.

 # Description
 The project uses an external API to perform the search query and rest of the API calls.